L-x-C/electron-dragfile-plugin/README.md

 node test.js
 ```

-The test script will start both mouse and keyboard monitoring and log all events to the console.
+The test script will start mouse monitoring and log all events to the console.

 **Test Instructions:**
 1. Run `node test.js`
 2. Move your mouse around - you'll see mouse movement events
 3. Click different mouse buttons - you'll see click events with coordinates
-4. Press various keys on your keyboard - you'll see keydown and keyup events
-5. Try modifier keys (Shift, Ctrl, Alt) with other keys
-6. **Test drag events**: Press and hold mouse button, then move (more than 5px) - you'll see dragstart, dragmove, and dragend events
+4. **Test drag events**: Press and hold mouse button, then move (more than 5px) - you'll see dragstart, dragmove, and dragend events
-7. Try simple clicks without moving - notice no drag events are triggered (smart detection)
+5. Try simple clicks without moving - notice no drag events are triggered (smart detection)
-8. Press Ctrl+C to stop the test
+6. Press Ctrl+C to stop the test

 **Example Output:**
 ```
 🖱️ MOUSEMOVE at (245.67, 189.23) - None
    Platform: macos
    Time: 14:30:25
----
-⌨️ KEYDOWN: A (code: 65)
-   Platform: macos
-   Time: 14:30:26
----
-⌨️ KEYUP: A (code: 65)
-   Platform: macos
-   Time: 14:30:26
 ---
 🔄 DRAGSTART at (150.00, 200.00) - Left
    Start position: (150.00, 200.00)